 - Start preparing the vegetables you plan to cook.
 In my case, I cooked the spinach first and then the mushrooms.
 If you are really good at multitasking and don’t mind the additional dirty dishes you can prepare the spinach and the mushrooms at the same time.
 Otherwise, I suggest cooking the spinach first followed by the mushrooms.

-- The final step is to fry up one egg for each bibimbap and place directly on top.
+- Don’t forget to add an egg!
+The final step is to fry up one egg for each bibimbap and place directly on top.
 Stir and mix together.

-Why I love this Korean Beef Bibimbap Recipe
+Why you’ll love this Korean Beef Bibimbap Recipe

 - All the many different flavors!
 And they all go so well together.